 Art, Drama, or Music Teacher, Postsecondary Salary

 Average Postsecondary Music, Drama, and Art Teachers in the United States make around $45K per year.
 Geography and experience level each impact pay for this group, with the former having the largest influence.
 Women make up a slight majority of Postsecondary Music, Drama, and Art Teachers (55 percent) survey respondents.
 Most people on this career path report moderate levels of job satisfaction.
 More than a third of professionals in this line of work do not receive benefits; however, a majority report medical coverage and more than two-fifths claim dental coverage as well.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Art, Drama, or Music Teacher, Postsecondary